Findings Of Sleep Psychology And Mental Health Implications

 What is sleep psychology?

-Sleep is so important that there’s a branch of psychology specifically dedicated to studying it.
+Sleep is so important that there’s a branch of psychology specifically dedicated to studying sleep.
 According to the American Psychological Association (APA), sleep psychologists “study sleep and evaluate and treat sleep disorders.”

-Those who specialize in sleep psychology may focus on topics like typical vs. disordered sleep, sleep cycles, the way sleep changes as we age, sleep management, sleep deprivation and its effects, monitoring and treating sleep disorders, and the effects of different sleep medications.
+Those who specialize in sleep psychology may focus on topics like typical vs. disordered sleep, sleep cycles and circadian rhythms, the way sleep changes as we age, sleep management, sleep deprivation and sleep deprivation's effects, monitoring and treating sleep disorders, and the effects of different sleep medications.

 • Insomnia